 This presentation contains forward-looking statements that are based on the beliefs and assumptions of Larimar Therapeutics, Inc. (the "Company") and on information currently available to management.
-All statements contained in this presentation other than statements of historical fact are forward-looking statements, including but not limited to statements regarding the expectations and assumptions regarding the future of the Company's business, including its ability to resolve the clinical hold by the FDA related to CTI-1601 and the timing of such resolution, the Company's planned research and development efforts, and other matters regarding the Company's business strategies, use of capital, results of operations and financial position, and plans and objectives for future operations.
+All statements contained in this presentation other than statements of historical fact are forward-looking statements, including but not limited to statements regarding the expectations and assumptions regarding the future of the Company's business, including its ability to resolve the clinical hold by the FDA related to CTI-1601 and the timing of such resolution, the Company's ability to develop and commercialize CTI-1601 and other planned product candidates, the Company's planned research and development efforts, and other matters regarding the Company's business strategies, use of capital, results of operations and financial position, and plans and objectives for future operations.

-In some cases, you can identify forward-looking statements by the words "may," "will," "could," "would," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue," "ongoing" or the negative of these terms or other comparable terminology, although not all forward-looking statements contain these words.
-These statements involve risks, uncertainties and other factors that may cause actual results, performance or achievements to be materially different from the information expressed or implied by these forward-looking statements.
-These risks, uncertainties and other factors include, among others, the Company's ability to successfully engage with the FDA and satisfactorily respond to the current request, and future requests, if any, from the FDA for further information and data regarding CTI-1601, the timing and outcomes of Larimar's interactions with the FDA, including with respect to the clinical hold on CTI-1601, the success, cost and timing of the Company's product development activities, nonclinical studies and clinical trials, including CTI-1601 clinical milestones; that clinical trial results may differ from final clinical trial results, that earlier non-clinical and clinical data and testing of CTI-1601 may not be predictive of the results or success of clinical trials, and that clinical trial data are subject to differing interpretations and assessments; the ongoing impact of the COVID-19 pandemic on the Company's clinical trials, manufacturing, regulatory and nonclinical study timelines, the ongoing impact of the COVID-19 pandemic and the potential impact of geopolitical instability, including as a result of the Russian invasion of Ukraine, on the Company's ability to raise additional capital and general economic conditions; the Company's ability and the ability of third-party manufactures the Company engages to optimize and scale CTI-1601's manufacturing process; the Company's ability to obtain regulatory approval for CTI-1601 and future product candidates; the Company's ability to develop sales and marketing capabilities, whether alone or with potential future collaborators, and to successfully commercialize any approved product candidates; the Company's ability to raise the necessary capital to conduct its product development activities; and other risks described in the filings made by the Company with the Securities and Exchange Commission (SEC), including but not limited to the Company's periodic reports, including the annual report on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K, filed with or furnished to the SEC and available at www.sec.gov.
-These forward-looking statements are based on a combination of facts and factors currently known by the Company and its projections of the future, about which it cannot be certain.
+In some cases, you can identify forward-looking statements by the words "may," "will," "could," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue," "ongoing" or the negative of these terms or other comparable terminology, although not all forward-looking statements contain these words.
+These statements involve risks, uncertainties and other factors that may cause actual results, performance, or achievements to be materially different from the information expressed or implied by these forward-looking statements.
+These risks, uncertainties and other factors include, among others, Larimar's ability to successfully engage with the FDA and satisfactorily respond to requests from the FDA for further information and data regarding CTI-1601, FDA's acceptance of our proposed four-week dose exploration study and any modifications thereto, and any requests for additional toxicology studies, the timing and outcome of Larimar's planned interactions with the FDA concerning the clinical hold on CTI-1601, the success, cost and timing of Larimar's product development activities, nonclinical studies and clinical trials, including CTI-1601 clinical milestones; that preliminary clinical trial results may differ from final clinical trial results, that earlier non-clinical and clinical data and testing of CTI-1601 may not be predictive of the results or success of later clinical trials, and assessments; the ongoing impact of the COVID-19 pandemic on Larimar's future clinical trials, manufacturing, regulatory, nonclinical study timelines and operations, and the potential impact of the Russian invasion of Ukraine on Larimar's ability to raise additional capital and general economic conditions; Larimar's ability and the ability of third-party manufacturers Larimar engages, to optimize and scale CTI-1601's manufacturing process; Larimar's ability to obtain regulatory approvals for CTI-1601 and future product candidates; Larimar's ability to develop sales and marketing capabilities, whether alone or with potential future collaborators, and to successfully commercialize any approved product candidates; Larimar's ability to raise the necessary capital to conduct its product development activities; and other risks described in the filings made by Larimar with the Securities and Exchange Commission (SEC), including but not limited to Larimar's periodic reports, including the annual report on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K, filed with or furnished to the SEC and available at www.sec.gov.
+These forward-looking statements are based on a combination of facts and factors currently known by Larimar and its projections of the future, about which it cannot be certain.
 As a result, the forward-looking statements may not prove to be accurate.
-These forward-looking statements are based on information currently available to us, and we assume no obligation to update any forward-looking statements, except as required by law.
+The forward-looking statements in this press release represent Larimar's management's views only as of the date hereof.
+Larimar undertakes no obligation to update any forward-looking statements for any reason, except as required by law.